asmadaha/cmt-project/README.md

 ### Dependencies

+This project was developed on macOS and tested for full compatibility on the SIE Ubuntu Linux VDI.

+The following software is required:
-* GCC
+* GCC (C compiler)
-* MATLAB (available on the SIE Ubuntu Linux VDI)
+* MATLAB 2021b (available on the SIE Ubuntu Linux VDI)
+* Bash shell

-The project was developed on macOS and fully tested on the SIE Ubuntu Linux VDI.
+All required software is available on the SIE Ubuntu Linux VDI.

 ### Build